-have Taino/Indigenous ancestry?
+took its toll.
+But sciences, such as DNA, has helped us answer the question; do modern Caribbean peoples have Taino/Indigenous ancestry?
 The answer is a resounding YES.
 Today, we are writing ourselves back into history while simultaneously

-recording and preserving the last surving aspects of our rural traditions that have greatly suffered due to the stigma asscoiated with anything Indigenous or Campesino (rural;y Our African and Spanish ancestors are not being negated nor denied, but our focus is all that which is Indigenous.
+recording and preserving continuing traditions that persist in rural areas and have greatly suffered due to the stigma associated with anything Indigenous or Campesino (rural), q Our African and Spanish ancestors are not being negated, quite the